-The Group registered a loss after tax and controlling interest of RM 4.926 million as compared to the loss of RM 10.653 million in FY2021.
-The reduction of losses was due to the increase in revenue even though there were impairments of investment in associated company, investment in subsidiary and associate company.
+The Group however registered a loss after tax and controlling interest of RM10.112 million as compared to the loss of RM4.926 million in FY2022.
+The increase in losses was mainly due to the impairments of investment in associated company, investment in subsidiary and associate company.

-Total current assets of the Group reduced from RM 11.253 million in FY2021 to RM 10.244 million in FY2022 due to lower impairment of other receivables.
-Non-current assets registered at RM 48.414 million compared with RM 26.737 million in FYE 2021 due to the investment in the property, plant, and equipment for the glove manufacturing.
+Total current assets of the Group increased from RM10.244 million in FY2022 to RM16.653 million in FY2023 due to increase in trade receivables.
+Non-current assets registered at RM66.977 million compared with RM48.414 million in FY2022 due to the investment in the property, plant, and equipment for glove manufacturing.

-The Group's other payables increased by RM 3.847 million to RM 9.348 million from RM 5.501 million in FY2021.
-However, trade payables increased by RM 2.300 million from RM 722,491 in FY 2021 to RM 3.023 million due to the increase in production for the glove business.
+The Group's other payables decreased by RM6.043 million to RM3.205 million from RM9.248 million in FY2022.
+However, trade payables increased by RM4.174 million from RM3.024 million in FY2022 to RM7.198 million due to the increase in production for the glove business.

-The Group currently has a short-term borrowing and a lease liability of RM 8.601 million due to the expansion of the production lines for the glove business and for working capital requirements.
+The Group currently has a short-term borrowing and a lease liability of RM3.442 million due to the expansion of the production lines for the glove business and for working capital requirements.